Razen04/GateQuest/README.md

 ## Contributing

-Pull requests are welcome!
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

 For major changes, please open an issue first to discuss what you would like to change.
+Please make sure to update tests as appropriate.

+Please read our [Contributing Guidelines](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md) for more information.

 ## License